rux616/biraitbec-workbase-improved/ERRORS.md

 >
 > If you're attempting to use the vanilla files as a base, please verify your game files through Steam and try again.
 >
 > If you're attempting to use one of the alternate bases, make sure you have the exact files specified in the readme.
 If you do, next try re-downloading this file from Nexus Mods.
-If this step continues to fail, re-download again using a different server if you're able to, otherwise just keep trying.
+If this step continues to fail, re-download again using a different server if you're able to (Nexus Premium required), otherwise just keep trying.

 ([Top](#table-of-contents))